 The first step to any query is selecting the team that you want to search for.
 After the team is selected, we are able to select the players we want to see information for.
 Setting a player “ON” or “OFF” helps to define the parameters of the query.
 We have multiple ways of requesting the data.
 We can select all the players that we want on, we can try a mix of players on and off, or we can just have a query that shows how the team performs when a certain player or players are off the court.
 Once we pick the players that we want on or off, we can run the query with the selected date range.

 It’s common to want to view multiple on/off points for the same team.
 Not everyone has a photographic memory, so to aide in this process we have provided a share this query button.
 You can copy the link into a new tab so that it is easy to compare your recently processed query with a new set of on/off players.
-You can also share the results to your social network or with your closest DFS teammates.
+You can also share the results to your social network or with your closest DFS friends.

 Last but not least, we have added a suggested queries and recent queries table.
 It’s very common for the community to have similar questions and by selecting our suggested queries or by seeing how others are processing queries, you are able to speed up your research time.
 As we all know, time is of the essence in NBA DFS, so this tool will allow you to quickly make the most informed decisions.